oak-security/stylusport/handbook/src/introduction.md

 1. [Access Control Migration](./access-control.md): Migrate signer checks and PDA patterns
 1. [External Program Calls](./external-calls.md): Convert CPIs to contract interactions
 1. [Native Token Operations](./native-tokens.md): Handle receiving, holdings and transferring native tokens
-1. [Fungible Token Handling](./fungible-tokens.md): Convert SPL tokens usage to ERC20 contracts, extenstions and interfaces
+1. [Fungible Token Handling](./fungible-tokens.md): Convert SPL tokens usage to ERC20 contracts, extensions and interfaces
 1. [Non-Fungible Token Handling](./non-fungible-tokens.md): Convert Metaplex NFT metadata to the ERC721 standard
 1. [Errors and Events](./errors-events.md): Map program errors to EVM reverts and events

-Each chapter includes working examples that you can run, test, and modify.
+Each chapter includes working examples that you can run, test, and build on.

 *This handbook assumes familiarity with Rust and basic blockchain concepts.
 If you are new to Solana or Arbitrum, review their respective documentation first.*